5 Best Local Sweets To Try In Europe

 5. Cuberdon, Belgium

 Cuberdon is one of the best and most obscure local sweets in Europe.
-It is hat-shaped, often purple and filled with raspberry filling.
+It is hat-shaped, often purple, and filled with raspberry filling.
 When you bite into one, your teeth sink into the soft middle filling with ease.
-They often call it Belgium best-kept secret.
-Because it is difficult to preserve it after a few weeks, they don not export it often.
+They often call it Belgium’s best-kept secret.
+Because it is difficult to preserve it after a few weeks, they do not export it often.
 However, for a tourist who wants to try something unique and bring it home, the cuberdon is perfect.

 Do you want to add some sugar and spice into your life and take a train food tour through Europe?
 Book Your Tickets Today!

 Do you want to embed our blog post “5 Best Local Sweets To Try In Europe” onto your site? you can either take our photos and text and just give us credit with a link to this blog post.
 Or click here: https://iframely.com/embed/https%3A%2F%2Fwww.saveatrain.com%2Fblog%2F5-best-local-sweets-europe%2F%3Flang%3Den– (Scroll down a little to see the Embed Code)

 - If you want to be kind to your users, you can guide them directly into our search pages.
 In this link, you will find our most popular train routes – https://www.saveatrain.com/routes_sitemap.xml.
 Inside you have our links for English landing pages, but we also have https://www.saveatrain.com/de_routes_sitemap.xml, and you can change the /de to /fr or /es and more languages.